cznethub/clonebuildregister/README.rst

 Upload to Anaconda:

+You may need to run sha256sum on your .tar.gz file and include it in the meta.yaml to upload.

-After the build is complete, upload the package:
+After the build is complete, upload the package to CUAHSI org:

 .. code-block:: bash

-   anaconda upload /path/to/conda-bld/noarch/clonebuildregister-<version>-<build>.tar.bz2
+   anaconda upload --user cuahsi /path/to/conda-bld/noarch/clonebuildregister-<version>-<build>.tar.bz2

 Verify Installation: